Monitor Kafka Streams Applications in Confluent Cloud

 2. Click Generate & Save, and in the save dialog, navigate to the directory in your development environment where you want to save the project files and click Save to directory.

-Confluent for VS Code generates the project files.
+Confluent for VS Code generates the following project files.

-• The Kafka Streams code is saved in the src/main/java/examples directory, in a file named KafkaStreamsApplication.java.
+• The Kafka Streams code, in the src/main/java/examples directory, in a file named KafkaStreamsApplication.java.

-• A docker-compose.yml file declares how to build the Kafka Streams code.
+• A docker-compose.yml file that declares how to build the Kafka Streams code.

-• A README.md file has instructions for compiling and running the project.
+• A README.md file with instructions for compiling and running the project.

-3. Open the generated file named build.gradle and update the version of the Kafka Streams and Kafka client libraries to the latest version.
+3. Open the generated build.gradle file and update the version of the Kafka Streams and Kafka client libraries to the latest version.
 Kafka version 4.0.0 or later is required to use the monitoring features.

 dependencies {